WasiqB/coteafs-appium/README.md

 * Spread the word with your network.
 * **Star** the project to make the project popular.
 * Stay updated with the project progress by **Watching** it.
+* Contribute to fix open issues, documentations or add new features.
+To know more, see our [contributing][] page.

 ## Depending coteafs projects
 Since **coteafs-appium** is a part of **coteafs** suite, hence it also depends on some of the other coteafs projects: